qrvey/partner-portal/docs/ui-docs/datasets/transformations.md

     * Reject Record: The whole record will not be skipped if an error happens.
     * Ignore Error: The record remains as-is.
     * Replace Value: The value will be replaced with the entered value in case of an error.
-&gt;**Note**: This feature is not available for transformations that don’t lead to an error, such as text type transformations.
+>**Note**: This feature is not available for transformations that don’t lead to an error, such as text type transformations.

 ![transformations](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Transformations/transformation5.png#thumbnail-60)